James F. D. Lanier: Early life

 Lanier was born at his grandmother's residence, 10 Fifth Avenue in New York City, on June 25, 1858.
 He was the son of Charles D. Lanier (1837–1926) and Sarah (née Eggleston) Lanier (1837–1898).
-Among his siblings was Sarah Eggleston Lanier, who married Francis Cooper Lawrance Jr. (parents of engineer Charles Lawrence and Kitty Lanier Lawrance who married W. Averell Harriman; Francis married Susan Ridgway Willing after Sarah's death); Fanny Lanier, who married Francis Randall Appleton; and Elizabeth Gardner Lanier, who married George Evans Turnure.
+Among his siblings was Sarah Eggleston Lanier, who married Francis C. Lawrance Jr. (parents of engineer Charles Lawrence and Kitty Lanier Lawrance who married W. Averell Harriman; Francis married Susan Ridgway Willing after Sarah's death); Fanny Lanier, who married Francis Randall Appleton; and Elizabeth Gardner Lanier, who married George Evans Turnure.

-His paternal grandfather was Thomas Eggleston.
+His maternal grandfather was Thomas Eggleston.
 His paternal grandparents were his namesake, James Franklin Doughty Lanier and Elizabeth (née Gardner) Lanier.
 In 1655, his ancestor, Thomas Lanier, a French Huguenot refugee, came to America accompanied by John Washington, the great-grandfather of President George Washington.
 Thomas, who settled in Westmoreland County, Virginia, married Washington's daughter, Anne Washington (1662–1697).

 Lanier attended St. Paul's School in Concord, New Hampshire, and graduated from Princeton University in 1880.